metacpan/metacpan-cpan-extracted/distros/L/LWP-Protocol-Coro-http/README.txt

 user code in order to provide parallelism.

-This module makes LWP more cooperative by plugging in an HTTP and HTTPS protocol implementor powered by AnyEvent::HTTP.
+This module makes LWP more cooperative by plugging in an HTTP, HTTPS and SOCKS protocol implementor powered by AnyEvent::HTTP.

 In short, it allows AnyEvent callbacks and Coro threads